Skip to content

 Should I cycle methylene blue or take it continuously?

 There is no established research mandating cycling for oral methylene blue at supplemental doses.
 Most users take it continuously on a daily basis.
 Some prefer a five-days-on, two-days-off schedule as a precautionary measure, though this is based on general supplement cycling philosophy rather than methylene-blue-specific evidence.
-If you feel each day well on daily dosing and your healthcare provider has no concerns, continuous use is reasonable.
+If you feel well on daily dosing and your healthcare provider has no concerns, continuous use is reasonable.

 Is the dose the same for cognitive support vs general wellness?